geoscience-community-codes/spatial_density/README.md

 libGLw-devel
 Mesa-libGL1/-devel

-TROUBLESHOOTING:
+### TROUBLESHOOTING:
 If there is no output data then check the file: R-samse.Rout The R-samse file is an R script and the R-samse.Rout provides information about the SAMSE bandwith calculated using 'R'.
 Also, check the logfile.
 Check the bandwidth.dat file; the bandwidth should not be all zeros.
 This indicated a problem with the ks package.

-PLOT CONTOURS:
+### PLOT CONTOURS:
 The PERL script plot_spd.gmt.pl will grid and contour the spatial density output grid file.
+This plotting package depends on gmt (which depends on gdal, netcdf, proj4)

+The plotting scripts also depend on 2 additional perl packages:
+Geo::Proj4
+File::Slurp

 This script has 4 plotting options:
 Option 0: No plot.
 Option 1:  Quartile plot (WGS84/latlon)
 Option 2:  Log(output) plot (WGS84/lat/lon